autistic-symposium/sec-pentesting-toolkit/Linux_Hacking/README.md

-# The Ultimate Linux Guide for Hackers
+# Bt3gl's ol'n'good Ultimate Linux Guide for Hackers

+I wrote this in 2013, but hey Linux is still Linux <3.

 ## The Linux Filesystem